The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 For older Windows operating systems, see Configuring the SVGA video driver on older versions of Windows virtual machines (1001819).

-Increasing virtual machine display resolution beyond the maximum resolution listed in Microsoft Windows (2058577)
+For more information, see Increasing virtual machine display resolution beyond the maximum resolution listed in Microsoft Windows (2058577).

 For translated versions of this article, see: